Petauri/.github/profile/README.md

 - Using branches correctly - people continuing to work within branches that were deleted following a merging of a pull request can cause issues.
 - Making new branches - always double check that you are branching from the correct (and most up to date version of the) branch

+## Example code

+We encourage everyone to collaborate, share and recycle code where possible.
+It is rare that you will start a project using a method or approach that no one else has done before.
+Some examples of projects that have example code for certain methods/approaches is included below.
+Related to this, the same goes for generating figures/tables.
+The likelihood is that someone has code to generate a figure similar to what you might be looking to do.
+Instead of an exhaustive list below, try using the search function within this Delta-Hat-R GitHub organisation at the top of the page.
+If you need code to generate a forest plot, try seaarching "forest" in the search bar and have a look through the code.

+- Survival analysis
+- Fitting Partitioned Survival Models to survival (including digitised) data
+- MAIC
+- STC
+- Propensity score analyses
+- NMA
+- ML-NMR
+- Analysis of utility (EQ-5D) data
+- Simulation studies
+- Q-TWiST analysis
+-
 <!--

 **Here are some ideas to get you started:**